Adverse Drug Reaction Classification System

 Indications and Usage For the treatment of osteoarthritis, rheumatoid arthritis, acute pain in adults, and primary dysmenorrhea, as well as acute treatment of migraine attacks with or without auras.

-Marketing Status Discontinued
+Marketing Status approved; investigational; withdrawn

 ATC Code M01AH02